CardiacModelling/ap-nimbus/docs/RtD/developer/building/index.rst

              |ApPredict| loads files >1Gb into RAM.
 So better not to use all
              available processors for this step.

+.. note:: Within the :file:`Dockerfile`\s we have not enforced version-controlling of images or
+          dependencies (e.g. by specifying the base image tag with hash, or by using specific versions of software, e.g. libhdf5-dev version *X*), as the built container represents a unique snapshot in time.
+See `No version-controlling in appredict-chaste-libs Dockerfile <https://github.com/CardiacModelling/appredict-docker/issues/4>`_.

 .. note:: These instructions cover the case for building and testing |ApPredict| containers
           locally, rather than for uploading to DockerHub.